 “Bridget, I don’t recall discussing a picnic for today.
 I’ll have to pass.
-Been called in to work.
+Been called into work.
 Can I make it up to you tonight?
 I’ll bring pizza and wine.”
 This was all said as he moved out of the room and toward the front door, grabbing his briefcase from the chair where it sat.

 “Mark...you said you’d do whatever I wanted today!
 You can’t go to work.
 It’s a bloody Sunday!”
 Her disappointment was evident on her face, tears stinging at her eyes.

-“Darling, I have to go, it’s not that I want to.
+“Darling, I have to go; it’s not that I want to.
 I’m very sorry about your picnic plans.
 Would you rather go out to dinner this evening?
 Will that make it up to you?”
 The pleading look in his eyes almost swayed her resolve, but not quite.

 She was more than angry.
 She was hurt.
 Just when she was about to sit down for a good cry, her mobile rang.
 Running to her purse, she fished it out, almost dropping it in her excitement.
-She was sure it was Mark, calling to tell her he was sorry, that his working couldn’t be helped.
-Maybe he could get off early and they could still make the park.
+She was sure it was Mark, calling to tell her he was sorry, that his work couldn’t be helped.
+Maybe he could get off early, and they could still make the park.